soons1/tp/docs/UserGuide.md

 Format: `edit INDEX r/ROLE [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]…​`

+Constraints:
+* `n/NAME` must be alphanumeric and cannot be empty.
+* `p/PHONE_NUMBER` must be a at least 3 digits long.
+* `r/ROLE` must **only** be either `volunteer` or `befriendee`, which will add either a volunteer or befriendee respectively.
+* `e/EMAIL` must be a valid email address.
+* `a/ADDRESS` has no limitations but cannot have line breaks, i.e., it should be the single-line format for addresses.
+* `t/TAG` must be alphanumeric.

+Additional Information:
 * Edits the person at the specified `INDEX`.
 The index refers to the index number shown in the displayed person list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.